-Haile Family Early Career Professor
+Haile Family Early Career Assistant Professor of Information Sciences and Technology

 Postdoc, Princeton University 2009/10